Marlow95/the_test_blog/README.md

 String Manipulation.
 Which is one of the most critical skills when programming the backend.
 Always improving your fundamentals and applying the new things you know in better ways is a core skill for building better programs.

 For now the functionality I wanted to test is pretty much done with.
 Some things I might add in the future are an Admin Dashboard, Dynamic Post Ratings, and Pagination.
-After I finish the Dashboad for Basic Users I will do some UI updates, unit tests, and refactoring.

 Figma UI Designs (That Were Designed By Me) p.s.
 I've been practicing with Figma and got better.